Marie-Josée Croze: Career

+Recognition and awards

 She received the award for Best Performance by an Actress in a Leading Role at the 21st Genie Awards for her role in Denis Villeneuve's Maelström (2000).

 She won the Best Actress award at the 2003 Cannes Film Festival for her performance in The Barbarian Invasions.
 She was cast by director Steven Spielberg in his film Munich, released in December 2005.
 She also appeared as a speech therapist in Julian Schnabel's 2007 film adaptation of Jean-Dominique Bauby's memoir The Diving Bell and the Butterfly.

 In November 2012, she was selected as a member of the main competition jury at the 2012 International Film Festival of Marrakech.